Join the Lane County Master Recycler Program Today!

 Submit an application today to be included in the next available Eugene/Springfield class.

 Master Recyclers are in rural Lane County!
-Applications are now being accepted for the FLORENCE Master Recycler class January 13-March 10, 2017.
+Applications are now being accepted for the FLORENCE Master Recycler class January 8 - March 5, 2019.
+(Sooner if 20 people sign up by Thanksgiving)

-Florence applications are available at Mapleton and Florence transfers stations or you can download the Florence application here.
+Florence applications are available at Florence and Swisshome transfers stations or you can download the Florence application here.

 Lane County Recyclers learn about: